gmoussayan/playgroundJS/README.md

 # playgroundJS

+note: Webdriver manager is still in its Beta version; so trying it now didn't have the test running.
+So i will update the test back soon to have it working using local browser drivers instead.

 Just playing around with **Selenium WebDriverJS** using [timvroom playground](http://timvroom.com/selenium/playground/).
 The test will run the below test steps already outlined on the playground page.

 1. Grab page title and place title text in answer slot #1